ankit-ds/quizr/README.md

 2. Click the extension icon in your browser toolbar
 3. Click "Generate MCQs"
 4. Answer the questions and see your results!

-## Technical Details

-- Built with vanilla JavaScript
-- Uses Mozilla's Readability.js for content extraction
-- Leverages OpenAI's GPT-4o models for AI processing
-- Bootstrap 5 for UI components
-- Direct OpenAI API integration (no backend server required)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Privacy